dqrk0jeste/owl/README.md

 ```
 it will also install the default config to `/usr/share/owl/default.conf`

-> if you want to uninstall it you can do so with `make unistall`.
+> if you wish to uninstall it you can do so with `make unistall`.

 ## usage
 ```bash